Yankees get Jameson Taillon from Pirates for 4 prospects

 Taillon was 2-3 with a 4.10 ERA in seven starts during the 2019 season, when he started on opening day for the Pirates.
 He did not pitch after May 1, going on the injured list with a strained right elbow flexor tendon.
 He had surgery on Aug.
 13 with New York Mets medical director Dr. David Altchek to repair the flexor tendon and have ulnar collateral ligament revision surgery, his second Tommy John procedure.

+Pirates general manager Ben Cherington said they weighed “comparing what was on the table now to what we felt like could be down the road given a sort of reasonable expectation of a return and performance.
+And we just felt like this made sense for us right now.”

 Taillon was selected by Pittsburgh with the second overall pick in the 2010 amateur draft, but his big league career was delayed by Tommy John surgery with Altchek on April 9, 2014, and sports hernia surgery on July 8, 2015, with Dr. George Eid.
 He was limited in 2014 to a pair of spring training games and in 2015 to seven extended spring training appearances.
-He made his big league debut on June 8, 2016.
+He made his big league debut on June 8, 2016, and recovered from surgery in 2017 for testicular cancer.

+“He just totally gets it,” Cherington said.
+“He handles a phone call like the one we had today like a total pro.”

 Taillon is 29-24 with a 3.67 ERA in four major league seasons.
 A five-pitch pitcher, he averaged 95 mph with his fastball last season, throwing it on about one-quarter of his pitches while mixing it with a sinker, curveball, slider and occasional changeups.